Calvana: History

-The Calvana is a cattle breed from Tuscany, in central Italy.
-It is particularly associated with the Calvana region in the provinces of Florence and Prato, but is also raised in the provinces of Pistoia and Siena.
-It was previously considered a type within the Chianina breed, but is now recognised as a separate breed.
-A herdbook was opened in 1985.
-It is one of the 16 minor Italian cattle breeds of limited diffusion recognised and protected by the Ministero delle Politiche Agricole Alimentari e Forestali, the Italian ministry of agriculture.
+A herd-book was established in 1985.
+The Calvana, previously considered a type within the Chianina breed, was recognised as a distinct breed in its own right.
+It is one of the sixteen minor Italian cattle breeds of limited diffusion recognised and protected by the Ministero delle Politiche Agricole Alimentari e Forestali, the Italian ministry of agriculture.

-Uses
+Use

-The Calvana was in the past raised as a dual-purpose breed, for meat and as a draught animal; it is now raised exclusively for meat.
-Animals are slaughtered between 15 and 21 months old, when they weigh 500–700 kg; average yield is 59.2%, slightly lower than that of the Chianina.
+The Calvana was in the past raised as a dual-purpose breed, both for meat and as a draught animal, though with an emphasis on its use as a working animal; in the twenty-first century it is raised exclusively for meat.
+Animals are slaughtered between 15 and 21 months old, when they weigh some 500±– kg; the average killing-out percentage is 59.2%, slightly lower than that of the Chianina.